Immigration to Europe: Immigration from outside Europe since the 1980s

+Syrian and Iraqi refugees are trying to land illegally on the coastal waters of Lesbos in Greece, after crossing from Turkey.

 Many immigrants and their descendants have ancestral origins outside the continent.
-For the former colonial powers France, Britain, the Netherlands, Belgium, Spain, and Portugal, most immigrants, and their descendants have ties to former colonies in Africa, the Americas, and Asia.
+For the former colonial powers France, Britain, the Netherlands, Belgium, Spain, and Portugal, most immigrants and their descendants have ties to former colonies in Africa, the Americas, and Asia.
 In addition, Germany, Austria, Switzerland, the Netherlands, and Belgium recruited Turkish and Moroccan guest workers beginning in the 1960s, and many current immigrants in those countries today have ties to such recruitment programs.

 Moroccan immigrants also began migrating substantially to Spain and Italy for work opportunities in the 1980s.
 In the Nordic countries of Sweden, Denmark, Norway, and Finland, the bulk of non-Western immigrants are refugees and asylum seekers from the Middle East, East Africa, and other regions of the world arriving since the 1980s and 1990s.
 Increasing globalization has brought a population of students, professionals, and workers from all over the world into major European cities, most notably London, Paris, and Frankfurt.
-The introduction of the EU Blue Card in May 2009 has further increased the number of skilled professional immigrants from outside of the continent.
+The introduction of the EU Blue Card in May 2009 further increased the number of skilled professional immigrants from outside of the continent.

-Illegal immigration and asylum-seeking in Europe from outside the continent have been occurring since at least the 1990s.
+Irregular immigration and asylum-seeking in Europe from outside the continent have been occurring since at least the 1990s.
 While the number of migrants was relatively small for years, it began to rise in 2013.
 In 2015, the number of asylum seekers arriving from outside Europe increased substantially during the European migrant crisis (see timeline).
-However, the EU-Turkey deal enacted in March 2016 dramatically reduced this number, and anti-immigrant measures starting in 2017 by the Italian government further cut illegal immigration from the Mediterranean route.
+However, the EU-Turkey deal enacted in March 2016 dramatically reduced this number, and anti-immigrant measures starting in 2017 by the Italian government further cut irregular migration from the Mediterranean route.